Facing Foreclosure? Contact the HomeCorps Hotline at (617) 573-5333

 If you are struggling with their mortgage, the HomeCorps may be able to help by offering access to loan modification advocacy or other services.
 Contact the HomeCorps Hotline at 617-573-5333.

-Consumers whose mortgage is serviced by one of the five banks involved in the state/federal settlement may also choose to contact their servicer directly to discuss loan modification and refinancing options.
+Consumers whose mortgage is serviced by one of the seven banks involved in the state/federal settlement may also choose to contact their servicer directly to discuss loan modification and refinancing options.

 Mortgage Servicer Hotlines:

 Wells Fargo: 1-800-288-3212

 Consumers who have issues or concerns relating to their mortgage servicer or other concerns can submit a "Request for Assistance".